 Although they aren’t used frequently, fireplaces are extremely polluting when they are used.
 In San Francisco between November and February, wood burning contributes a whopping 33% of fine-particle air pollution on cold days.
 In New England, wood smoke is also a significant cause of air pollution—even worse than exhaust from car engines.
-And in Fort Collins, CO, the wood smoke contributes to smog so severe it obscures visibility 1 out of 4 days.
+And in Fort Collins, CO, winter wood smoke contributes to smog so severe it obscures visibility 1 out of 4 days.

-It’s best to not use a fireplace indoors at all, but if you must burn wood for heat, make sure you do so in a stove that meets EPA standards.
+It’s best to not use a fireplace indoors at all, but if you must burn wood for heat, make sure you do so in a woodstove that meets EPA standards.
 And if you use a gas fireplace, make sure it is fully vented to the outdoors.